Introduction to Mulching

 Repurposing Yard Waste

-Leaves, grass clippings, and small branches can be used as mulch, reducing waste while benefiting your garden.
-These materials decompose over time, enriching the soil naturally.
+Leaves, grass clippings, and small branches make excellent mulch, reducing waste while benefiting your garden’s ecosystem.

 Eco-Friendly Mulch Choices